Radiographers

 Role of a Radiographer

 Many of the diagnostic images that radiologists make use of for diagnosing patient conditions are produced by the radiographer.
-Only the radiation required to create a high-quality diagnostic image must be monitored, and the patient’s body part must be positioned carefully.
+Only the radiation required to generate a high-quality diagnostic image must be monitored, and the patient’s body part must be positioned carefully.

 It is important to highlight two important components of the radiographer’s job.
-While the second focuses on addressing patients’ needs in the medical field, the first one is about making use of technology professionally.
+While the second focuses on addressing patient’s needs in the medical field, the first one is about making use of technology professionally.
 Individuals of all ages, from small children to the elderly, get examined and treated.

 Outside the radiology department, the radiographer works in a variety of settings, including patient rooms, cardiac care, emergency rooms, surgery, and critical care units.
+Before performing a diagnostic test, radiographers generally capture patient history, including the patient’s personal information and medical history.

 The radiologic technician offers a unique skill to help with illness and injury diagnosis.